cnorick/curse-of-strahd-notes/Misc/Peoples and Lore/Vallaki Lore.md

 	- [ ] A stranger with pointed ears is staying there
 	- [ ] He came to Barovia from a distant land, riding into town on a carnival wagon
 - [ ] The burgomaster, [[Vargas Vallokovich|Baron Vargas Vallakovich]], has decreed that the [[Festival of the Blazing Sun]] will be held in the town square ([[area N8]] in three days
-	- [ ] The previous festival, which he called the Wolf's Head Jamboree, was less than a week ago
+	- [ ] The previous festival, which he called the [[Wolf's Head Jamboree]], was less than a week ago
-- [ ] Vallaki has endured at least one festival every week for the past several years.
-Some Vallakians believe that the festivals keep the devil Strahd at bay.
-Others think they provide no protection or benefit whatsoever.
-Most consider them dismal affairs.
+- [ ] [[Vallaki]] has endured at least one festival every week for the past several years
+	- [ ] Some Vallakians believe that the festivals keep the devil [[Strahd]] at bay
+	- [ ] Others think they provide no protection or benefit whatsoever
+	- [ ] Most consider them dismal affairs
 - [ ] Those who speak ill of the festivals are declared by the burgomaster to be in league with the devil Strahd and arrested.
 Some are thrown in the stocks ([area N8](http://longo.com.br/5e/adventure.html#CoS,5,n8.%20town%20square)), while others are taken to the burgomaster's mansion so that the baron can purge them of their evil.
 - [ ] The burgomaster's henchman, Izek Strazni, has a history of violence as well as a fiendish deformity: a monstrous arm with which he can conjure fire.
 Fear of Izek keeps the baron's enemies at bay.
 - [ ] No one hates the burgomaster more than Lady Fiona Wachter, who is often quoted as saying, "I'd rather serve the devil than a madman."
 She owns an old house in town ([area N4](http://longo.com.br/5e/adventure.html#CoS,5,n4.%20wachterhaus)) but rarely leaves her estate.
 Her two adult sons, Nikolai and Karl, are local troublemakers.
 Lady Wachter also has a mad daughter whom she keeps locked away.
 The burgomaster doesn't confront Fiona or her offspring because he is afraid of Lady Wachter, whose family has old ties to Strahd